Baltimore: Cuisine

-Baltimore is known for its Maryland blue crabs, crab cake, Old Bay Seasoning, pit beef, and the "chicken box".
+Baltimore is known for its Maryland blue crabs, crab cake, Old Bay Seasoning, pit beef, and the "chicken box" (chicken wings with french fries).
 The city has many restaurants in or around the Inner Harbor.
 The most known and acclaimed are the Charleston, Woodberry Kitchen, and the Charm City Cakes bakery featured on the Food Network's Ace of Cakes.
 The Little Italy neighborhood's biggest draw is the food.
 Fells Point also is a foodie neighborhood for tourists and locals and is where the oldest continuously running tavern in the country, "The Horse You Came in on Saloon", is located.

-Many of the city's upscale restaurants can be found in Harbor East.
-Five public markets are located across the city.
+Many of Baltimore's upscale restaurants are found in Harbor East.
+Five public markets are located across Baltimore.
 The Baltimore Public Market System is the oldest continuously operating public market system in the United States.
-Lexington Market is one of the longest-running markets in the world and longest running in the country, having been around since 1782.
+Lexington Market is one of the longest-running markets in the world and the longest running in the country, having been around since 1782.
 The market continues to stand at its original site.
 Baltimore is the last place in America where one can still find arabbers, vendors who sell fresh fruits and vegetables from a horse-drawn cart that goes up and down neighborhood streets.
-Food- and drink-rating site Zagat ranked Baltimore second in a list of the 17 best food cities in the country in 2015.
+Food- and drink-rating site Zagat ranked Baltimore second in a list of the 17 best food cities in the US in 2015.

 Local dialect

 Baltimore city, along with its surrounding regions, is home to a unique local dialect known as the Baltimore dialect.
 It is part of the larger Mid-Atlantic American English group and is noted to be very similar to the Philadelphia dialect.

-The so-called "Bawlmerese" accent is known for its characteristic pronunciation of its long "o" vowel, in which an "eh" sound is added before the long "o" sound (/oʊ/ shifts to [ɘʊ], or even [eʊ]).
-It also adopts Philadelphia's pattern of the short "a" sound, such that the tensed vowel in words like "bath" or "ask" does not match the more relaxed one in "sad" or "act".
+The so-called "Bawlmerese" (named so for how locals often pronounce the city as "Bawlmore") accent is known for its characteristic pronunciation of its long "o" vowel, in which an "eh" sound is added before the long "o" sound (/oʊ/ shifts to [ɘʊ], or even [eʊ]).
+It adopts Philadelphia's pattern of the short "a" sound, such that the tensed vowel in words like "bath" or "ask" does not match the more relaxed one in "sad" or "act".

 Baltimore native John Waters parodies the city and its dialect extensively in his films.
 Most are filmed in Baltimore, including the 1972 cult classic Pink Flamingos, as well as Hairspray and its Broadway musical remake.